hyperspy/hyperspy/doc/user_guide/big_data.rst

 -----------

 Most operations can be performed lazily.
-However, lazy operations come with some few limitations and constraints that we detail below.
+However, lazy operations come with a few limitations and constraints that we detail below.

 Immutable signals
 ^^^^^^^^^^^^^^^^^

 An important limitation when using ``LazySignal`` is the inability to modify existing data (immutability).
-This is a logical consequence of the DAG (tree structure), where a complete history of the processing has to be stored to traverse later.
+This is a logical consequence of the DAG (tree structure, explained in :ref:`lazy_details`), where a complete history of the processing has to be stored to traverse later.

 In fact, lazy evaluation removes the need for such operation, since only additional tree branches are added, requiring very little resources.
 In